efecte8/funcraft/README.md

 1. Launch the Funcraft GUI by running the desktop app.
 3. Choose from the available pipelines: Text-to-Image, Image-to-Image, or Inpainting.
 4. Follow the intuitive interface to customize and process your images.
-5. Sit back and let Funcraft's AI-powered capabilities enhance your visuals.

 ## Contributing
 We welcome contributions from the open-source community!
 If you're interested in improving Funcraft, follow these steps: